joannahong/Lip-to-Speech-Synthesis-in-the-Wild/README.md

 This repository contains a video demo of IEEE International Conference on Acoustics, Speech and Signal Processing submitted paper titled "Lip-to-Speech Synthesis in the Wild with Multi-task Learning"

 ## Demo video
 A demo video contains the original speech, the generated speech from previous state-of-the-art work <a id="1">[1]</a>, and the generated speech from the proposed method from three different speakers on both LRS2 and LRS3 datasets, respectively.
-The video demos are also availalbe in [here](https://github.com/joannahong/Lip-to-Speech-Synthesis-in-the-Wild/tree/main/demo-videos).
+The video demo is located in demo-video folder and is also availalbe in [here](https://youtu.be/1THDjGR_Jh0).

 <example>
  <p align="center">